Disclaimer

 For a detailed description see article Pay payment list documents via SEPA payment file.

-From this screen, a user can:
+From a payment, a user can:

 - create a split payment (to multiple bank accounts)